arjunmehta/node-georedis/README.md

 npm install --save georedis
 ```

+Note: A promise-based wrapper is available via `npm install --save georedis-promised`.
+The API is identical, but promises are used instead of callbacks.

 ## Basic Usage
 Usage of this module should be extremely simple.
 Just make sure that your Redis server is accessible to your Node environment.
 Because this module uses Redis as a store, almost all methods have integrated error handling for queries.